-- 1. Increase student involvement in all relevant procedures of the study program. - 2.
-External comments and recommendations should become considered more intensively and efficiently and a team should be designated for following up on expert recommendations regularly.. - 3.
+- 1. Increase student involvement in the respective procedures - 2.
+External comments and recommendations should become considered more intensively and efficiently. - 3.
 Specific budget allocation to additional professional development of teaching staff is recommended - 4.
-Intensified exchange with comparable programs in international level is recommended

-Timeline: Immediate start and completion before the end of the summer semester 2027
+Intensified exchange with comparable programs in international level is recommended Timeline: Immediate start and completion before the end of the summer semester 2027